stanleytansx/stanleytansx.github.io/index.md

 ## About Me

 I am a <a href="https://tri.yale.edu/fellows/cullman-joint-degree-program" target="_blank">Cullman Fellow</a> pursuing my PhD at Yale University and the New York Botanical Garden.
-Using field experiments, computational genomics, and machine learning models, I study the (i) influence of microbes on plant communities in tropical forests and (ii) the effects of climate change on the health and resilience of tropical forest ecosystems.
+Using field experiments and computational genomic methods, I study the the defence patterns of plants against plant-pathogens and insect herbivores in tropical forests.
 My work aims to inform policies and ecosystem management practices to create healthier forests, for the benefit of human societies and economies.

 ## Research Interests

-- **Plant Biology and Forest Ecology:** plant-microbe interactions and communities; ecosystem resilience
+- **Plant Biology and Forest Ecology:** plant-enemy interactions; ecosystem health
-- **Ecosystem Conservation and Health:** non-market based financial mechanisms for forest conservation; one health
+- **Ecosystem Conservation:** non-market based mechanisms for forest conservation
-- **Computer Vision:** image recognition for plant identification

 ## News